-I learned recently, many weeks after its early June announcement, that the Institute for Clinical Effectiveness Review (ICER) based in Boston will develop a report assessing the cost effectiveness of a new cure for blindness, a gene therapy for vision loss associated with a form of retinal disease.
+I learned recently, many weeks after its early June announcement, that the Institute for Clinical Economic Review (ICER) based in Boston will develop a report assessing the cost effectiveness of a new cure for blindness, a gene therapy for vision loss associated with a form of retinal disease.
 By the time I learned about it, the comment period had closed to allow stakeholders to share key information relevant to the first phase of development of the evidence report.
 While ICER said it would contact key patient groups and clinical experts to gain further insights on the patient perspective and clinical context of this new treatment option, I had never heard about it when I could have had a voice in the initial phase of the study.
 It’s not clear how hard they worked to get the patient perspective, and I certainly have a perspective to share

 Then, one morning in January of 1982, I woke up to my first blizzard in Washington.
 A daughter of the true North, born and raised in Canada, I had no idea that Washington would shut down at almost the first snowflake.
 And to compound the situation, I realized I had a raging (don’t you only get these things when you are a kid?) case of pink-eye.